w3c/epub-tests/docs/contributing.md

 The report consists of two HTML pages, namely:

-* A [test suite description](https://w3c.github.io/epub-tests/) that lists each test that contains the appropriate [metadata](#metadata), split into one table per unique `dc:coverage` value.
-Each table has one row per test, showing the test's ID, title, description, back-links to the relevant relevant normative statements in the spec, and links to the test results.
+* A [test suite description](https://w3c.github.io/epub-tests/) that lists each test, split into one table per unique `dc:coverage` value.
+Each table has one row per test, showing the test's ID, title, description, back-links to the relevant normative statements in the spec, and links to the implementation results.

-* An [implementation report](https://w3c.github.io/epub-tests/results.html) that lists reading systems that have submitted test results along with their results tables.
+* An [implementation report](https://w3c.github.io/epub-tests/results) that lists reading systems that have submitted test results along with their results tables.
 Each table has one row per test and one column per implementation, with cells indicating whether the test passed, failed, or has not been run.